 NSE Clearing follows the risk management framework as specified by SEBI.
 VaR based model is used in margining of Cash Market Segment and portfolio based SPAN® (Standard Portfolio Analysis of Risk) margin model is used in Derivatives Segment.
 Margin models are designed with 99% confidence level.
 The Initial margin requirement is designed to cover losses with 99% confidence.
-Extreme Loss/Exposure Margin is additionally levied as additional cover to manage tail risk.
+Extreme Loss Margin is levied in addition to VaR/Initial margins.
 All exposures of NSE Clearing to members are fully collateralized.
 Members are required to deposit collateral on an upfront basis.
-For liquid securities, the margin required is designed to cover one-day losses while for illiquid securities; it covers three-day losses so as to allow the Clearing Corporation to liquidate the position over three days.